italia/spid-cie-oidc-docs/docs/en/metadata_oidc_op.rst

     - See `OpenID.Discovery#OP_Metadata`_.
 The supported value is **pairwise**.
     - |spid-icon| |cieid-icon|
   * - **id_token_signing_alg_values_supported**
     - See `OpenID.Discovery#OP_Metadata`_.
-The OP MUST support RS256 and CAN also support other algorithms of types RS, ES and PS, defined at :rfc:`7518#section-3.1`
+The OP MUST support RS256 and MAY also support other algorithms of types RS, ES and PS, defined at :rfc:`7518#section-3.1`
     - |spid-icon| |cieid-icon|
   * - **userinfo_signing_alg_values_supported**
     - See `OpenID.Discovery#OP_Metadata`_.
-The OP MUST support RS256 and CAN also support other
+The OP MUST support RS256 and MAY also support other
       algorithms of types RS, ES and PS, defined at :rfc:`7518#section-3.1`.
     - |spid-icon| |cieid-icon|
   * - **userinfo_encryption_alg_values_supported**